Leader Acid Reducer Side Effects

 Respiratory side effects including bronchospasm and interstitial pneumonia have been reported infrequently.

 Psychiatric side effects including depression, anxiety, insomnia, hallucinations, and decreased libido have been reported.

-Musculoskeletal side effects have infrequently included musculoskeletal pain including muscle cramps and arthralgia.
+Musculoskeletal side effects have infrequently included rhabdomyolysis, musculoskeletal pain including muscle cramps and arthralgia.

 Other side effects including tinnitus, fever, asthenia, fatigue, and taste disorder have been reported infrequently.
 At least one case of hyperpyrexia in association with famotidine (the active ingredient contained in Leader Acid Reducer) use has been reported.